flumedb/flumedb/README.md

 set to true if `flumedb.close()` has been called

+---

-### flumelog
+### flumelog api

-The log is the heart of `flumedb`, it's the cannonical store of data, and all state is stored there.
+The flume _log_ is the heart of the `flumedb` setup - it's the cannonical store of data, and all state is stored there.
-The views are generated completely from the data in the log, so they can be blown away and regenerated easily.
+In contrast, all flume _views_ are derived / generated completely from the data in the log, so they can be blown away and regenerated easily.

+Each type of log defines the following methods, which are then exposed by flumedb (e.g. `flumelog.get` is what defines `flumedb.get`) for you to access.

 #### flumelog.get (seq, cb)